paps/api-store/store/LinkedIn Sales Navigator Search Export/LinkedIn Sales Navigator Search Export.md

 ## 7. How many profiles?

-Define here the number of profiles you want to bot to scrape.
+Define here the number of profiles you want the bot to scrape.

 # Click on Launch & Enjoy!
 It’s done!
-All that is left to do is to click on "launch" to try your script!
+All that is left to do is to click on "launch" and watch your API do the work for you!

 <center>![](https://phantombuster.imgix.net/api-store/launch.JPG)</center>

-Once changing your arguments, this will launch the bot and create your CSV.

-<center>---</center>

-<center>More bots like this one will be added to Phantombuster,</center>
-<center>stay tuned & check our [API store](https://phantombuster.com/api-store)!💗</center>